The as.numeric() function in R converts valid non-numeric data into numeric data.

 # Output: [1] 0 0 1 1

 What if your input is a list?
-Well, that list should contain valid values to convert to a number.
+That list should contain valid values that can be converted to a number.

 In this figure, we obtain the numeric vector directly in the output without needing the unlist() function.